google/hctr2/README.md

 # HCTR2

-HCTR2 is a wide-block encryption mode that supports hardware acceleration.
-It is efficient on processors that support accelerated AES instructions and carry-less multiplication instructions (CLMUL/PMULL).
+HCTR2 is a wide-block encryption mode that is efficient on processors with instructions to accelerate AES and carryless multiplication, e.g. x86 processors with AES-NI and CLMUL, and ARM processors with the ARMv8 Crypto Extensions.

-HCTR2 is a super pseudorandom permuation, meaning it works on an arbitrary length block size, allowing arbitrary length plaintexts to be a single block.
-This means that any change to the plaintext will produce an unrecognizably different ciphertext.
+HCTR2 is intended for applications such as disk encryption that require length-preserving encryption, so authenticated algorithms such as AES-GCM cannot be used.
+Usually AES-XTS is used in such cases, but XTS has the disadvantage that it is a "narrow-block mode": a 1-bit change to the plaintext changes only 16 bytes of ciphertext and vice versa, revealing more information to the attacker than necessary.
+HCTR2 is a wide-block mode ("super-pseudorandom permutation"), so any change to the plaintext will result in an unrecognizably different ciphertext and vice versa.

+For more information, see the HCTR2 paper.

 ## File layout

- * `benchmark/`: HCTR implementation in C and benchmarking code
+ * `benchmark/`: C implementation and benchmarking code
- * `python/`: HCTR implementation in Python
+ * `python/`: Python implementation and test vector generation
+ * `test_vectors/other/`: Test vectors we use to validate our implementations of other primitives
+ * `test_vectors/ours/`: Test vectors we generate, in JSON format
- * `third_party`: derived works covered by a different licesnse than our main MIT license
+ * `third_party/`: derived works covered by a different license than our main MIT license

 ## Notices